 GPA stands for grade point average.
 Most universities and colleges use the 4.0 grading scale.
-This means 4.0 is an A, 3.0 a B, 2.0 a C, 1.0 a D and anything below is an F. Some universities consider anything below a 3.0 to be a low GPA; others consider anything at or below 3.5 to be low.
-However, high school GPAs have begun to go up; now, on average, GPAs of high school graduates sit at about a 3.0.
+This means 4.0 is an A, 3.0 a B, 2.0 a C, 1.0 a D and anything below is an F. Some universities consider anything below a 3.0 to be a low GPA - others set the bar at 3.5.
+On a positive note, high school GPAs have been going up for the past few decades.
+As of 2021, average high school GPAs sat at about a 3.36.

 All of this means that, if your GPA finished at lower than the average of 3.0, then schools will likely feel that you have a low GPA.
 Again, this doesn’t mean that you can’t go to college.
 Most colleges use other criteria to help them make their admission decisions, not just your GPA.

-Is GPA the Main Factor for Getting into College?
+Is This the Main Factor for College Admission?

-Your GPA is important for admissions officials; when they consider your request for admission, they certainly factor it in.
+Your GPA is important for admissions officials and, when they consider your request for admission, they certainly factor it in.
 But, if your GPA isn’t as high as it could be, you aren’t completely out of luck.
-Admissions personnel will look at a multiplicity of factors that you present or submit when you apply for admission.
-They are given considerable importance, along with your admission test scores, high school grades, and the strength of your curriculum (that is, were your high school classes academically challenging?)
+Admissions personnel look at a multiplicity of factors that you present or submit when you apply for admission.
+These other factors can be given considerable importance along with your admission test scores, high school grades, and the strength of your curriculum.

 However, different colleges and universities take other factors into consideration.
 A liberal arts college may look more closely at your personal statement, a top university may focus on personal achievement as much as it does academic achievement, and public universities may focus mainly on test scores and GPA.